 1. Wear a good bra.

 If you want to see an immediate improvement in your appearance, get a new bra that fits well — everything you wear looks better!
 This tip is especially a good tip for busty women, but it’s true for everyone.
+(This bra has 2000+ rave reviews at Nordstrom, but you can also check out our lingerie roundup here.)

 Are your blazer sleeves too long and grazing your knuckles?
 Is your skirt too short?
 Are your pants hems dragging on the ground, are your pants or skirts “smiling” because they’re too tight, or are they gaping or twisting because they’re too loose?
 Some people will say “tailor everything!” — and while that’s a great way to look like a million bucks, it can also COST a million bucks.
 So I say that even if tailoring isn’t in the cards for you, make sure you understand fit — and when something is fitting you POORLY.